-Whether you’re a recreational runner who is looking for some great compression socks for trail running or 5ks or a more serious runner who needs them for a half-marathon or a full, you want to make sure that you’re getting a good product.
+Whether you’re a recreational trail runner looking for some great compression socks, or a more serious runner who needs them for a half- or full marathon, you want to make sure that you’re getting a good product.

 Top 3 Best and Favorites